Mother and Baby

 Peace of Mind

-At Los Alamos Medical Center, our obstetrical team utilizes the latest medical advancements to give you peace mind prior, during, and after your pregnancy.
-The caring and knowledgeable staff of LAMC’s Family Centered Birthing and Special Care Nursery brings approximately 250 babies into the world each year, all of whom are cared for by our Board Certified Neonatologist, Neonatal Nurse Practitioners, and nursing staff.
-The unit features eight beds, including four LDRP (Labor, Delivery, Recovery, Postpartum) rooms that offer a warm, home-like atmosphere, and a Special Care Nursery.
+At Los Alamos Medical Center, our obstetrical team utilizes the latest medical advancements to give you peace of mind prior, during, and after your pregnancy.
+The caring and knowledgeable staff of LAMC’s Family Centered Birthing and Special Care Nursery brings approximately nearly 200 babies into the world each year, all of whom are cared for by our Board Certified Neonatologist, Neonatal Nurse Practitioners, and nursing staff.
+The unit features eight private rooms, including four LDRP (Labor, Delivery, Recovery, Postpartum) rooms that offer a warm, home-like atmosphere, and a Special Care Nursery.

-The unit is lead by a nurse director as well as medical director Dr. Lynda Adrouche-Amrani, a dual boarded Neonatologist and Pediatrician who provides medical director over site of the special care nursery.
-The special care nursery is staffed by a team of Certified Nurse Practitioners as well as an experienced and qualified group of obstetrical and neonatal trained nursing staff.
+The birthing unit is lead by a nurse director, as well as medical director Dr. Lynda Adrouche-Amrani, a dual-boarded Neonatologist and Pediatrician who provides medical director oversight of the special care nursery.
+The special care nursery is staffed by a team of Certified Nurse Practitioners, as well as an experienced and qualified group of obstetrical and neonatal trained nursing staff.

 - Family centered care

 - Lactation consultant

 - Skin-to-skin care (kangaroo care)

 - Complete discharge education, including infant CPR review to ensure a successful transition from the special care nursery to home